Updated April 2026

 Watch for Wear-and-Tear Exclusions

 Clutch plates, brake pads, tyres, batteries and wiper blades are almost always excluded as wear-and-tear items.
-Some policies also exclude seals and gaskets unless they fail catastrophically.
+Some policies also exclude seals and gaskets unless they fail as a result of a covered component failure.

 8